 - In the first stage, verbal cues and mental imagery are used to arouse anxiety to demonstrate the link with symptoms.

-Biofeedback is useful for showing patients that they are not relaxed, even when they fail to recognize it, having become so used to anxiety.
+Biofeedback is useful for showing patients that they are not relaxed, even when they fail to recognize it because they have become accustomed to anxiety.

-Behavior therapies are treatments that are intended to change behavior and thus symptoms.
+Behavior therapies are treatments meant to change behavior and thus symptoms.
 The most common and successful behavior therapy (with 80% success in agoraphobia) is graded exposure, otherwise known as systematic desensitization.

 Secondly, the patient practices exposure to the least fearful stimulus until no fear is felt.
 The patient then moves ‘up the ladder’ of fears until they are cured.